πŸ’‘ This page contain affiliate links. By making a purchase through them, we earn a commission at no extra cost to you.

 booleanify('0') // Returns false

-Here we can utilize the includes method on an array of strings.
-This way, we can also cater to capitalized strings, or evaluate "1" as true.
-Anything that is included in the array will return true, everything else will return false.
+Here, we can utilize the includes method on an array of strings.
+This way, we can handle capitalized strings or evaluate "1" as true.
+Anything that is included in the array will return true, while everything else will return false.

-There are of course many different ways to achieve the same thing.
-So in case for whatever reason, you would like to go with a different solution, here are 3 other ways to convert strings to booleans in TypeScript in order of recommendation.
+There are, of course, many different ways to achieve the same result.
+In case you prefer a different solution, here are three other ways to convert strings to booleans in TypeScript, listed in order of recommendation.

 Using Strict Equality

-There is also the strict equality operator which you can use to check if your string values are equal to either "true" or "false" and create a boolean from that.
-Note that you might want to convert your string to lowercase first, in case you receive the text capitalized, otherwise you may end up with an incorrect value.
+Another approach is to use the strict equality operator to check if your string values are equal to either "true" or "false" and create a boolean from that.
+Note that you might want to convert your string to lowercase first, in case you receive the text capitalized; otherwise, you may end up with an incorrect value.

 const stringTrue: string = 'true'